Friday, August 08, 2014

 Chazal teach us that if one prays immediately after saying Kri’as Shma, his prayer is accepted.
 Why is this?
 Why is it important to pray immediately following Kri’as Shma?
-The answer, the Sfas Emes teaches, entails a deeper understanding of both Kri’as Shma and prayer.
+The answer, the Sfas Emes teaches, requires a deeper understanding of both Kri’as Shma and prayer.

 A simple understanding of the sequence of Kri’as Shma followed by prayer is this.
-Kri’as Shma is a declaration that God is one and that He gives existence and life to all.
+Kri’as Shma is a declaration that God is One and that He gives existence and life to all.
 Prayer is calling out to God.
 Our prayers are meaningful to the extent that we believe our declaration.
 Significantly, the pasuk upon which this Chazal is based ends with the words from this week’s parsha, “... בְּכָל־קָרְאֵנוּ אֵלָיו/… whenever we call to Him.”
 (Devarim 4:7) Prayer is meaningful to the extent that we are calling to God.

 Generally, we think of prayer as requests that we make of God.
 We ask God for things that we believe are good for us.
 The ultimate good, of course, is God Himself.
 When God gives us something that is good, in essence He is revealing Himself to us.
 Everything that we receive is essentially a revelation.
 Taking this idea to extreme, if He revealed Himself to us completely, we would have no need for further prayer.
-Regardless of our specific request, then, what we are really asking for when we pray, is God’s revelation.
+Regardless of our specific request, then, what we are generally asking for when we pray is God’s revelation.

 There can be no better segue to prayer which, as we’ve said, is essentially a request that God reveal Himself to us, than to remind ourselves that God is here and hidden and can therefore reveal Himself to us.